Practical procedure

 Procedure and initial enquiry · Next steps

-What happens after an enquiry
+After an enquiry

 Once an enquiry has been received, the first step is a review of the evidential question and of the material already available.
 This usually makes it possible to indicate whether additional documents are needed, whether a preliminary review will suffice, or whether a full expert report can sensibly be considered.